Welcome to Paloma's Nest Preschool! We are delighted to welcome you into our community.

 If your child will be absent because they are sick with a contagious illness, please let the our staff know so that other families can be alerted to look for symptoms in their children.
 Please note that in light of our policies and State regulations, we maintain full confidentiality of the identity of child who has illness.

 Paloma's Nest Preschool reserves the right to assess the appropriateness of the placement of your child in our program in relation to meeting the needs of your child and the other children in the program.
-If the Director feels that the school cannot meet the needs of a child or a child’s family, the child’s enrollment will be ended.
+If the Director feels that the program cannot meet the needs of a child or a child’s family, the child’s enrollment will be ended.
 Any deposit or fees paid are non-refundable.

 Paloma's Nest Preschool reserves the right to modify any of the conditions of this agreement upon 60 days written notice to the parent(s) or guardians.